whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-28-Stella-McCartney-Small-Falabella-Shaggy-Deer-Tote-Review.md

 <br>

 <p>I've been eyeing the Falabella tote for awhile now but originally they only had it with silver metal, and I prefer gold.
-But then they released the gold version a few months ago and I was so tempted, and finally this week I decided to dive in and buy it!
+But then they released the gold version a few months ago and I was so tempted, so finally this week I decided to dive in and buy it!
 It was one of those days where I felt like "you only live once so why not" lol =P</p>

 <p>I can honestly say that ever since I got my hands on this gorgeous tote, I haven't been able to wear any other bag.
 I just keep reaching for this.
 It's not only gorgeous, but it also can fit quite a lot of stuff inside.
 I can see this being my go-to bag for travelling too.</p>